|Object ID #||1959.002.057abc|

 |Makers mark||"4" emboss-cast|

 Foundry of manufacture unknown.
-Previously owned by Mrs. William G. Reid, was formerly Miss Jean Givens of Massie, Grey County.
+Previously owned by Mrs. William G. Reid, who was formerly Miss Jean Givens of Massie, Grey County.
 She married Mr. Reid, who was a son of George Inglis Reid and Clara (Milson) Reid.

 Jean's parents were James Givens and the former Mary Ann "Minnie" McKay of Holland Township, Grey County.
 Mary Ann's parents were John and Margaret Murray McKay, who were married in Chatsworth, Grey County in 1869.
 James & Minnie Givens were buried at Greenwood Cemetery in Owen Sound in the 1950s.
 Mary Ann "Minnie" McKay's lifedates are b.
 1870-d.
 1950.